Streedagh Armada wrecksite: Site 1

 Site 1 is located just off the centre of the beach.
-Based on magnetometer readings site one covers an area of 165m by 40m.
-The depth varies between 3.8m and 5.2m. the spread may represent the fact that this is in an exposed position and subject to the most disturbance.
-Three guns identified at this site are those from the La Juliana and it is presumed this is her wrecksite.
+Based on magnetometer readings site one covers an area of 165 × 40 m.
+The depth is 3.8–5.2 m; the spread may represent the fact that this is in an exposed position and subject to the most disturbance.
+Three guns identified at this site are those from La Juliana and it is presumed this is her wrecksite.
 A total of five spoked wheels were identified in initial investigations.
 Three bronze guns were recovered in 1985 here.

 In 2015, storms exposed the wreck-site again and a salvage operation was commenced by the National Monuments Service of the Irish state.
 Nine guns, a gun carriage wheel and cauldron were recovered by divers during this phase.
 Several of these guns bear the date 1570, matching the Julianas build date, and were cast by the Genoese gunfounder Gioardi Dorino II.
 One gun shows evidence of Turkish manufacture, perhaps having been captured at the battle of Lepanto in 1571.